 Today's modern, cloud systems for Higher Education are being designed to support growth strategies across the entire institution.
 These modern systems extend beyond the capabilities of traditional enterprise solutions and provide way more flexibility that enables a culture of forward-looking innovation and change readiness, in addition to the functionality required to run the business of institutional operations.
 The richer the big data you have on student interactions, the better your ability to improve student experience, retention, and success.
 Improved institutional collaboration also results from departments all having access to the same system and data.
 This shared engagement also breaks down divisive silos of information that often exist.
 System flexibility and easy-to-configure processes empower your people to design their work the way that works best for them, automate repetitive administration, and encourage more creativity, innovation and focus on students.

-Does it have built-in analytics and a data warehouse?
+Does it have built-in analytics ?

 Is it flexible to adapt to your current and future needs?

 Today’s systems should not date like the old legacy systems that have hampered institutions for the last 10+ years.
 The reality is that most institutions are moving away from the mindset that they are totally unique, and have a desire to adopt industry best practices.
 But also they need a flexible and agile student system that will allow them to maximize the business processes that do help them differentiate and provide that unique student experience, as well as helping them insure against change, as higher education academic and delivery models evolve.

 Systems should be easily adaptable to specific processes from the user interface, no longer needing heavy customization by expensive external consultants, slow and cumbersome integrations, or complex workarounds.

 Your people need to be able to configure and extend the application without fear of customizations that will break the system when updates occur.

 Does it have actionable retention solutions inside the framework?